sschwartzman/newrelic-unix-plugin/README.md

 ###  <a name="pluginjson"></a> Configuring the `plugin.json` file

 The `plugin.json` file contains the list of OS level commands that you want to execute as part of the plugin, and global settings to apply across all commands.
 All current possibilities for each OS are found in the `config/plugin.json.[OS]` template files.
-To properly set up the agent for your OS, copy one of these template to `plugin.json`.
+To set up the agent for your OS, copy one of these templates to `plugin.json`.
+If you don't do this, the plugin will do it for you the first time it is run.

 Each command will get its own object in the `agents` array, as seen in the Example below.
 `command` is the only required configuration for each object.
 Commands in lowercase are ones literally defined in the plugin (i.e. `iostat`), whereas commands in Caps are specialized variations on those commands (i.e. `IostatCPU`).